 For the final exam invited external reviewers ask the students to present and defend their thesis and Master project in the graduation show

-KiT offers each MFA student a large individual studio.
+KiT offers each MFA student an individual studio.
 There is no tuition fee.

 Trondheim Academy of Fine Art (KiT) is an Institute of the Faculty of Architecture and Fine Art at the Norwegian University of Science and Technology (NTNU) and operates both independently and within the University fields of studies.
 This unique environment encourages the MFA students to explore the potential for new practices across different disciplines and technologies.